Kalaoa, Hawaii: Economy

 Mokulele Airlines, a small inter-island commuter airline, is headquartered in the CDP, on the grounds of Keahole at Kona Int'l Airport.

 Transportation

-Keahole at Kona International Airport is located in the lower Kalaoa CDP, and serves the western side of the Big Island, including Kailua-Kona, Holualoa, Keauhou, Captain Cook, Waikoloa, Waimea, and the Kohala Coast.
+Keahole at Kona International Airport is located in the former area of the Kalaoa CDP, and a newspaper article described Kalaoa as mauka of the airport.

+It serves the western side of the Big Island, including Kailua-Kona, Holualoa, Keauhou, Captain Cook, Waikoloa, Waimea, and the Kohala Coast.

 The Kalaoa area is served by two major highways: the upper and lower routes of Hawaii Belt Road.
 The upper section is known as Mamalahoa Highway/Route 190, and the lower, more utilized coastal route, is known as Queen Ka'ahumanu Highway, but it is also known by its nickname as The Queen K/Route 19.

+Education

+The school district is the Hawaii Department of Education.